ynx0/graph-store-documentation/3_validator_walkthrough.md

 ### Current State of Permissioning
 Please note that as it stands today, the current permissioning system is likely subject to change.
-In addition, it is by no means the only manner in which to set up permissionings.
+It is by no means the only manner in which to set up permissionings.
 For many applications, writing a small and bespoke permissioning library may be suitable as an alternative to the `graph-push-hook` permissioning scheme which is what will be covered in the following examples.

 Also, please be aware that the current set of applications use a special type known as `vip-metadata`, which stands for “variation in permission” (not to be confused with VIP meaning “very important person”).
 It is extra metadata attached to a post that is available to the permissioning arms that is mainly used to specify whether reader comments are enabled or disabled.
-It is not necessary in order to use %graph-store yourself.
 Here’s the source if you want to explore: [`sur/metadata-store.hoon#L20-L30`](https://github.com/urbit/urbit/blob/ac096d85ae847fcfe8786b51039c92c69abc006e/pkg/arvo/sur/metadata-store.hoon#L20-L30)

 Anyways, let’s get started.